-Several factors that contribute to the exclusion of voucher program participants from opportunity areas include the Fair Market Rent and the development of low income housing tax credit (LIHTC) properties in low opportunity areas.
+Several factors that contribute to the exclusion of voucher program participants from opportunity areas include the Fair Market Rent and the development of low-income housing tax credit (LIHTC) properties in low-opportunity areas.
 Fair Market Rent determines the buying power of a voucher and is applied across the region.
-Housing markets vary widely across Cuyahoga County and FMR rates are insufficient for voucher holders to afford rental housing in many high opportunity areas.
-Households using vouchers are priced out of much of the rental housing in Cuyahoga County.
+Housing markets vary widely across Cuyahoga and Lorain Counties and FMR rates are insufficient for voucher holders to afford rental housing in many high-opportunity areas.
+Households using vouchers are priced out of much of the rental housing in Cuyahoga County; in Lorain County, voucher holders are priced out of the high-growth, high-opportunity areas on the eastern side of the county.
 Voucher households, which are classified as low-income or extremely-low-income, face additional financial burdens in affording the higher security deposits required in higher cost neighborhoods.

-The LIHTC program offers an opportunity to expand housing mobility for voucher holders by financing low income housing in areas of high opportunity.
-Housing providers receiving LIHTCs are required to accept vouchers at their properties.
-Within Cuyahoga County, LIHTC developments are not expanding housing choice as the majority of LIHTC properties are in areas with concentrations of racialized poverty.
+The LIHTC program offers an opportunity to expand housing mobility for voucher holders by financing low-income housing in areas of high opportunity.
+In the State of Ohio, approximately 15% (14,201 units) of all LIHTC units were occupied by a household using a housing voucher in 2011.92 Housing providers receiving LIHTCs are required to accept vouchers at their properties.
+LIHTC allocations throughout the state of Ohio, especially in the Cleveland-Elyria Metropolitan Statistical Area, are predominately in high-poverty, minority neighborhoods.93 Within both Cuyahoga and Lorain Counties, LIHTC developments are not expanding housing choice as the majority of LIHTC properties are in areas with concentrations of racialized poverty (see Figure 14).